LBNL-UCB-STI/beam/docs/about.rst

 ---------------------------
 Because BEAM places a heavy emphasis on within-day planning, it is possible to simulate modern mobility services in a manner that reflects the emerging transportation system.

-For example, a virtual TNC in BEAM responds to customer inquiries by reporting the wait time for a ride, which the BEAM agents consider in their decision on what service or mode to use.
+For example, a virtual TNC in BEAM responds to customer inquiries by reporting the wait queueStartTime for a ride, which the BEAM agents consider in their decision on what service or mode to use.

 Rich Modal Choice
 -----------------